Diary of Sydney James Campbell, 3 March 1915 - 11 May 1915 - Part 1

 the military authorities.
 The men

-& Officers were greatly bucked about
+& officers were greatly bucked about

 it.
-Perhaps there might had been
+Perhaps there might have been

 a different tale to tell if the men